forefrontcrm/code-test/README.md

   - Form Requests
   - Resources
 - Update api routes to make endpoints public, no auth required for this
 - run ```php artisan make:model``` to make a Contact Model, and generate all the code it will for you.
-Then pick up from there.
+- complete the tests cases

 ## Frontend Requirements